The Charter is the “Constitution” for the City of Sandy Springs. It serves as the basic set of rules for our City government.

 Section 2.14: Ordinance Form; Procedures.

-(a) Every proposed ordinance and resolution shall he introduced in writing, and the City Council shall have the authority to approve, disapprove, or amend the same.
-After the title of any proposed resolution or ordinance is read at a City Council meeting, it may be approved and passed at such time by the City Council.
+(a) Every proposed ordinance and resolution shall be introduced in writing, and the city council shall have the authority to approve, disapprove, or amend the same.
+After the title of any proposed resolution or ordinance is read at a city council meeting, it may be approved and passed at such time by the city council.

 (b) The catchlines of sections of this charter or any ordinance printed in boldface type, italics, or otherwise, are intended as mere catchwords to indicate the contents of the section, and:

 (1) Shall not be deemed or taken to be titles of such sections or as any part of the section; and